amazon-ion/ion-docs/spec.md

 ---
-title: The Amazon Ion Specification
+title: Specification
+description: "The Amazon Ion specification has three parts.
+A set of data types.
+A textual notation for values of those types.
+A binary notation for values of those types."
 ---

 # {{ page.title }}